precisely/gene-panel-curation/genes/TRPM8.md

          # What does this mean?

-         Your TPRM8 has no variants.
+         Your TPRM8 gene has no variants.
 A normal gene is referred to as a "wildtype" gene.

          # What is the effect of this variant?

-         This variant is not associated with increased risk.
+         Your variant is not associated with any loss of function.

          # How common is this genotype in the general population?

    <piechart percentage= />
   </Genotype>
 </GeneAnalysis>

 <# G3264+630A (G;G), G3264+630A (A;A) #>